 Subscriber agrees to be responsible for all access to and use of the TRADS Services and Services Information by TRADS IDs created by or on behalf of Subscriber or its Permitted Users, whether Subscriber authorized such use or not.
 Subscriber agrees to ensure all use of the TRADS Services and Services Information by TRADS IDs created by or on behalf of Subscriber or permitted user complies with these online Terms and Conditions, the Subscriber Agreement and applicable law.

-Subscriber further agrees to designate an account administrator to ensure compliance with this Agreement by all Permitted Users.
-Specifically, the account administrator is responsible for (i) allowing only appropriate individuals to obtain TRADS Services in compliance with this Agreement; (ii) monitoring appropriate use of TRADS Services by the Subscriber and its Permitted Users; (iii) maintaining accurate records of all current Permitted Users with access to TRADS Services, and all former permitted users who have ever accessed them; (iv) issuing guidelines for the appropriate use of TRADS Services by its Permitted Users; (v) ensuring that each of its Permitted Users is accessing TRADS Services with only his or her own individually-assigned username and password; and (vi) terminating access when a permitted user’s access is no longer necessary or a permitted user or is suspected of improper use of TRADS Services.
+Subscriber further agrees to designate, and to provide TRADS with identification information for, a primary account administrator for its account to ensure compliance with this Agreement by all Permitted Users.
+Specifically, the primary account administrator is responsible for: (i) allowing only appropriate individuals to obtain TRADS Services in compliance with this Agreement; (ii) monitoring appropriate use of TRADS Services by the Subscriber and its Permitted Users; (iii) maintaining accurate records of all current Permitted Users with access to TRADS Services, and all former permitted users who have ever accessed them; (iv) issuing guidelines for the appropriate use of TRADS Services by its Permitted Users; (v) ensuring that each of its Permitted Users is accessing TRADS Services with only his or her own individually-assigned username and password; and (vi) terminating access when a permitted user’s access is no longer necessary or a permitted user or is suspected of improper use of TRADS Services.
 Subscriber will employ appropriate policies and procedures to control access and security of usernames, passwords, and terminal access for TRADS Services.
 Subscriber will promptly (but in no event later than within twenty-four hours of the occurrence) notify TRADS at SecurityIncident@TransUnion.com of any breach of security involving the TRADS Services.

 In the event Subscriber will utilize a third party (“Third Party Provider”) for the purpose of accessing and/or transmitting requests for, receiving, hosting, or otherwise performing processing of any kind related to Subscriber’s access to and/or use of the TRADS Services and/or Services Information, such as, for example, but not limited to, an application services provider, platform provider, systems interface provider, or internet or hosting services provider, Subscriber shall ensure it has first entered into an agreement with such Third Party Provider prohibiting such Third Party Provider’s use of, and/or access to, the TRADS Services and Services Information for any purpose other than to the extent necessary to provide such Third Party Provider’s services to Subscriber.
 Subscriber shall ensure its Third Party Provider complies with TRADS’ technical specifications and access and security requirements, as same are updated from time to time.
 If, and when, using a Third Party Provider to access (such as, for example, and not limited to, a third party link to the TRADS Services), transmit requests for, or receive the TRADS Services and/or Services Information, Subscriber authorizes such Third Party Provider to act on Subscriber’s behalf as a third-party intermediary, including, as applicable, transmittal to TRADS of Subscriber’s user credentials and other required authentication information.
 Certain features and/or functionality and searches and/or reports may not be available to Subscriber within the TRADS Services when accessing the TRADS Services via a third party platform, application or interface.
 TRADS is not responsible for errors in configuration, authentication, and/or provisioning by any Third Party Provider used by Subscriber.